exceptionless/Website/2015-07-14-foundatio-pluggable-blocks-building-distributed-apps.md

 These implementations include <a href="https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/InMemoryCacheClient.cs" target="_blank">InMemoryCacheClient</a>, <a href="https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/HybridCacheClient.cs" target="_blank">HybridCacheClient</a>, <a href="https://github.com/exceptionless/Foundatio/blob/master/src/Redis/Cache/RedisCacheClient.cs" target="_blank">RedisCacheClient</a>, and <a href="https://github.com/exceptionless/Foundatio/blob/master/src/Redis/Cache/RedisHybridCacheClient.cs" target="_blank">RedisHybridCacheClient</a>.
 Learn more about each in the <a href="https://github.com/exceptionless/Foundatio#caching" target="_blank">Foundatio Readme Caching section</a>.

-For Exceptionless, we use RedisHybridCacheClient to cache users, organizations, and projects, which has a huge performance boost since we don&#8217;t have to serialize the item if it&#8217;s in local memory cache.
+For Exceptionless, we use RedisHybridCacheClient to cache users, organizations, and projects, which has a huge performance boost since we don't have to serialize the item if it's in local memory cache.

 #### Foundatio Caching Sample